vippsas/vipps-developers/vipps-getting-started.md

 and to always sort them at the bottom of lists.
 One example is `ZZZ eCommerce-Classic-Services-API`.

-The API products prefixed with `ZZZ` have been updated to also include the APIs in Vipps-API.
+The legacy API products prefixed with `ZZZ` have been updated to also include the current, corresponding APIs in Vipps-API.
 This means that a salesunit that could previously only use eCom v1, can now also use eCom v2, with the same API keys as before.

 The legacy API products still work, and there is no need to "upgrade" to Vipps-API, unless there are technical problems.

+The current APIs offer substantial improvements over the legacy APIs, and we strongly recommend upgrading to the current version as soon as possible.

 # Quick overview of how to make an API call